Tatra 138

-The Tatra 138 was a truck produced in Czechoslovakia by the Tatra company.
+The Tatra 138 is a truck produced in Czechoslovakia by the Tatra company.
 Known as the immediate successor to the Tatra 111, the model introduced a number of new features while continuing the evolution of Tatra concept.
 The truck was produced from 1959 to 1971.

 History

 The decision to replace the Tatra 111 was made in 1952 as part of a central state planning economy, where Tatra Kopřivnice was to produce 7 to 10 ton utility trucks.
 In 1956 at II.
 At the Czechoslovak Machinery Expo in Brno, Tatra exhibited 2 new models, the T137 and T138.
 Both vehicles had up to 70% of parts in common across the range.
 New design features were introduced, such as improvement in driver environment and usability e.g. hydraulic power steering, a compressed air assisted clutch and electro-pneumatic auxiliary gearbox gear selection.

 Design and technology

 The design was of central backbone tube construction with modular power train concept in 4×4, 4×2, 6×6, 6×4 and 6×2 configuration.
 Version 4×2, 6×4, and 6×2 were produced in very low quantity.
 The main advantages of central load carrying backbone tube are in its high torsion and bend strength protecting truck body against load stresses.
 The secondary advantage is that it houses all important parts of the drive train.
 In addition, it enables a concept of modular construction where designers and customers can specify 4- or 6-wheel drive and various length and wheelbase combinations.